Trade in Minutes! Rationality-Driven Agentic System for Quantitative Financial Trading: Details on Implementation Specifics for Deployment

 \section{Details on Implementation Specifics for Deployment}

-We provide further implementation details of the \textit{TiMi} system, covering order specifics, exchange selection, risk control mechanisms, transaction cost modeling, and action latency control.
+\textbf{Reproducibility statement.} To facilitate replication, we provide further implementation details of the \textit{TiMi} system, covering order specifics, exchange selection, risk control mechanisms, transaction cost modeling, and action latency control.
 These technical details demonstrate the practical considerations necessary for deploying the system in live trading environments.
+Crucially, we will open-source the implementation of \textit{TiMi} product for deployment and release the key corner case list (from both back simulation and live deployment).

 \textbf{Order types and exchange selection.} \textit{TiMi} employs three order types for specific trading functions: (1) LIMIT orders serve as the exclusive mechanism for opening positions based on volatility-derived formulas; (2) TAKE\_PROFIT and STOP orders are dynamically placed and cancelled during position monitoring; and (3) MARKET orders are utilized for risk management purposes, including liquidating low-risk positions and executing global profit/loss events.
 We select top-tier exchanges with high liquidity, \textit{i.e.}, CME for stock index futures and Binance for cryptocurrencies.